Cerelog-ESP-EEG/Troubleshooting_connection/README.md

 # Read through this guide if you have an issue connection with device

+## First of all, are you using the software I gave you to run the board with?
+Did you Claude code up something without looking at it first?
+I gave a very helpful LSL connector script.
+I advise to least feeding it into Claude code to help you get started faster
+But most important is if you write your own script at least remember to do this: wait 8 seconds on boot and you may need to do a DTR pulse (kinda optional but might force you to keep needing to power on and off the board to force boot after a new power up)

 ## #1.
 Do you see an LED light up on the pcb a few seconds after plugging it into your usb port?
 This is a green led that is labeled 'GPIO 17 DEV LED'

 ->if it doesn't turn on, try to unplug and plug back in the pcb as well as flick the power switch.
 Try a few variations of this.
 Each time, wait a few seconds to see if the LED turns on.